millarde/pragmaticguitar.github.io/README.md

 <h1>Welcome to Pragmatic Guitar!</h1>

-<h2>You have stumbled upon our soft launch site.
-Official launch by 2026!</h2>
+<h2>You have stumbled upon our placeholder site.
+Official launch in 2026!</h2>

 <h3>Most Pragmatic Guitar content, for now, will be hosted at Patreon (there are free options).</h3>